BRISTLECONE PINES TREK DATES FOR 2019:

 Here is the full itinerary for the trip:

-Before the Trip: We will schedule a preliminary orientation meeting at school one or two weeks before the trip to provide more information and to answer any questions.
+Before the Trip: We will schedule a preliminary orientation meeting a few weeks before the trip to provide more information and to answer any questions.
 Your payment must be made by this date.
 At this orientation I’ll provide handouts with maps, directions, info on equipment, clothing, etc. to help you plan for the trip.
 I will have waiver forms for both UCLA (who runs the WMRS) and City College (whose Photo program is hosting the workshop) for you to sign.

-Thursday: Travel on your own to Ridgecrest, CA. and rendezvous at the Best Western in the late afternoon.
+Thursday: Travel on your own to Ridgecrest, CA. and rendezvous at a site to be designated in the late afternoon.
 (See map) We will have time to stop on the way in Randsburg for some shooting in this living western mining “ghost” town.
 After checking in to the motel and having an early dinner we will drive to the strange Trona Pinnacles for a night time/painting with light shoot.

 Friday: After breakfast we will drive to Lone Pine and then up to Whitney Portal (about 8,000 ft) where there is a great waterfall and fast flowing creek to photograph.
 Late morning we’ll return to Lone Pine through Alabama Hills then travel north to Big Pine where we’ll turn east to start the climb up to the Crooked Creek Research Station (10,100 ft).
 We’ll check into the Research Station mid afternoon then spend the rest of the afternoon relaxing and getting a little better used to the altitude.
 Trust me, coming up from sea level you will need to do this.
 We will probably have a presentation from your friendly instructor or a guest before dinner.
 At dinner we’ll get our first home cooked meal prepared by the inimitable Station Master, raconteur, and cook, Tim.
-After dinner, we are responsible for cleaning up the dining hall after a meal including dishes and area.
+After dinner (actually after all meals), we are responsible for cleaning up the dining hall including dishes and area.
 Then, unless the altitude sends you off to bed, the evening and night skys can be spectacular from this location since the “seeing” is crystal clear (assuming no clouds are overhead) so bring equipment for some night shooting.
-Weather permitting I’ll demo painting with light shooting techniques to capture the unique character of this wild scenery.
+Weather permitting I’ll demo and talk about both deep sky/Milky Way photography and painting with light shooting techniques to capture the unique character of this wild scenery.
 We can discuss this more in depth at the orientation.

-After the Trip Meeting: About two – three weeks after the trip (so you have time to work on some of your images, we will schedule a “show and tell” to see and critique the work produced on the trip.
+After the Trip Meeting: A few weeks after the trip (so you have time to work on some of your images, we will schedule a “show and tell” to see and critique the work produced on the trip.
 This meeting will probably be on the City College Campus.